 There are several scientific studies that suggest incense smoke could be bad for your health, but that’s likely due to the fact that a majority of incense on the market these days are full of synthetic chemicals and artificial fragrances that are toxic when burned.
 And these studies do not differentiate between 100% botanical products versus chemical-based incense.

-Luckily, for those concerned about incense smoke, there are many different ways to burn incense, some of which emit very little to no smoke.
+Luckily, for those concerned about incense smoke, there are many different ways to burn incense which all require an incense burner, some of which emit very little to no smoke.
 There’s something mesmerizing about watching incense smoke drift up into the ethers, but there’s also something quite magical about being immersed in an almost smokeless incense experience.
 Let’s explore the low-smoke and smokeless ways to burn incense and how to practice them.
 These methods are best for burning single plants, resins, gums, wood chips, bakhoors, or other loose incense types.

 The Art of Incense Burning